ShahidHashmi1/Social-Network-API/README.md

 **Schema Settings**:

-Create a virtual called `friendCount` that retrieves the length of the user's `friends` array field on query.
+Virtual called `friendCount` that retrieves the length of the user's `friends` array field on query.

 ---